GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 Figure 1.
 Wired and Wireless Geolocation Propagation Techniques

-Wireless propagation allows neighboring APs to see an AP with GNSS reception as its neighbor by hearing beacon frames and NDP messages transmitted on any band/ radio.
-For best results, the stronger the RF neighborship, the more consistent the results are likely to be.
-If the neighborship is weak and close to the noise floor, then the deployment is likely prone to gaps in neighborhood.
-They would also be susceptible to other variables at any given time that can hinder performance or limit geolocation propagation from working properly.
+Wireless propagation allows neighboring APs to see an AP with GNSS reception as its neighbor by hearing beacon frames and NDP messages transmitted on any band or radio.
+For best results, the stronger the RF neighborship, the more consistent the results will likely be.
+If the neighborship is weak and close to the noise floor, then the deployment is likely prone to gaps in Standard Power operation.
+Weak RSSI in the AP neighborship would cause the AP to be susceptible to other variables that can hinder performance or limit geolocation propagation at any given time.

-For GNSS APs to share their location via wired propagation, they need to be seen as neighbors in the CDP or LLDP table confirming that they are connected to the Layer 2 network.
-This neighborhood relation will give a wired distance between APs.
+For GNSS APs to share their location via wired propagation, they need to be seen as neighbors in the CDP or LLDP table, confirming that they are connected to the same Layer 2 network.
+This neighborship gives a wired distance between APs.

 A blueprint of a buildingDescription automatically generated